 - Antivirus utilities;

-The good thing is that you can repair the Kernel Security Check Failure issue on your own.
+The good thing is that you can repair the issue on your own.
 Just follow the guidelines set forth below.
-You might have to refer to several solutions until you come up with the one that is applicable to your particular case.
+You might have to refer to several solutions until you develop the one applicable to your particular case.

 - Reboot your workstation in Safe Mode with Networking.
 Inspect our tutorial on that or just begin hitting F8 while your workstation loads and select Safe Mode with Networking in the Advanced Boot Options menu.